Cat Nutrition: What Nutrients Does Your Cat Need?

 A big difference between dry and wet cat food is the amount of water in the food.
 Dry food is made up of around 90 percent dry matter, like carbs, fats, and vitamins.
 The other ten percent of dry food is water.
 If your cat isn’t getting enough water, wet food is a great choice to increase their water intake.
 Wet cat food has much higher water content.
 It’s comprised of around 70 percent water.

 Wet foods and dry foods get made using different processes.
-Wet food typically gets made using fresh or frozen meats.
+Canned cat food typically gets made using fresh or frozen meats.
 These meats are combined with a protein source that comes from grains.

 In addition, the meats get blended with fats, water, and vitamins.
 Once the food is made, it gets placed in a can and heated to ensure that food-borne pathogens get destroyed.
 The process for dry food involves combining and cooking meats, minerals, vitamins, and fats at a high pressure and temperature.
 This process helps to make the starches more digestible.